Classic Motorcycle Build

 1978 Harley XLCR

 The Motor Company continued production of the Cafe Racer for 1978, competing against much lighter and faster bikes such as the Kawasaki Z-1, Ducati 900SS, and BMW R90S.
-Solo seating probably didn't help sales, so Harley came out with an optional dual saddle and axle-mounted passenger pegs.
+Solo seating probably didn't help sales, so a dual saddle seat and axle-mounted passenger pegs were offered.

 1977 Sportster XLCR

-Although a Daytona, Florida debut showed the XLCR to be very popular with riders, production delays held the bike back from retail sales until 1977.
+At the Daytona, Florida debut, the XLCR proved to be very popular with riders, but production delays held the bike back from retail sales until 1977.
 There were 1,923 produced in 1977, 1,201 produced in 1978, and just nine produced in early 1979.
 Unlike the first two model years, the 1979 Cafe Racers were equipped with an EPA-regulated air cleaner box.

 Many sat in the dealer showrooms for years after production, and were sometimes discounted down to cost.